-University of Colorado Boulder invites applications for our fall 2021 sport science internship program.
+University of Colorado Boulder invites applications for our sport science internship program.
 One applicants will be accepted for the position of Sport Science each semester with the possibility of staying on throughout each semester.

 Note - this coveted position is unpaid positions and successful applicants will be contingent on a background check and required completion of Child Abuse & Neglect Reporting Act (CANRA) Mandatory Reporter training.

 The Sport Science Intern will have the opportunity to be involved with a variety of engaging and critical tasks; including the monitoring of physiological workloads, the assessment the individual and team-wide responses to training, conducting physical performance assessments against normative standards, assist in the collecting, cleaning, and warehousing of key-performance indicating data, statistical data analysis, individual and team-wide report generation, and will participate with the evaluation of new performance technologies.